 Mohammad Reza Shajarian was born in 1940 in Mashhad, Iran.
 He started his career as a professional vocalist in 1959 by performing at radio Khorasan in his hometown.
 Since then he has released several successful albums, held hundreds of concerts in Iran and around the world.
 And he has also trained several young talents including his son Homayoun, who is now a prominent singer.

-The mentioned track, Shab, Sokout, Kavir which literary means “Night, Silence, Desert” is a song from one of his most-favoured albums with the same title.
-The album released in 1988 and composed by Kayhan Kalhor, who is also a great Persian Classical musician.
+The mentioned track, Baroun which means “Rain” is a song from one of his most-favoured albums with the title Shab, Sokout, Kavir which literary means “Night, Silence, Desert”.
+The album was released in 1988 and composed by Kayhan Kalhor, who is also a great Persian Classical musician.

 Bordi Az Yadam which means “you forgot me” in Farsi, is a duet performed around 1957 by two of the Persian Pop Music Pioneers; Delkash and Vigen.

 Esmat Bagherpor Baboli, known as Delkash, was an Iranian singer and actress born in 1925 in Babol, Iran.
 She started her singing career in 1943 and was officially employed in the Iranian National Radio in 1945.
 Although she was a great Persian Classical Music vocalist, she is one of the first artists who welcomed western music styles and contributed to the formation of Iranian Pop Music.
 Her professional life almost ended in 1979 by the Islamic revolution and she passed away in 2004 in Tehran.